sssingh/credit-card-fraud-detection/README.md

 information.
 - Credit card information can be stolen using card skimmer installed at ATMs

 Card fraud is a big problem for card issuers and banks as it account for substantial chunk of revenue loss.
-As per a report, fraud losses reached up to USD 27.8 billion in 2019 and expect to go up to USD 35.67 billion in next 5 years.
+As per <a href="https://www.prnewswire.com/news-releases/payment-card-fraud-losses-reach-27-85-billion-300963232.html"> Annual Fraud Statistics Released by The Nilson Report</a>, fraud losses reached up to USD 27.8 billion in 2019 and expect to go up to USD 35.67 billion in next 5 years.

 ---